Stories and Discoveries

-That’s because we aren’t just a collection of hospitals and clinics.
-UW Medicine is also the only healthcare system in the Pacific Northwest that offers you — and every patient — the considerable advantages of an inseparable connection to the region’s leading medical school and an internationally known center for research.
+UW Medicine is the only healthcare system in Washington that offers you the considerable advantages of an inseparable connection to one of the nation's leading medical schools and a research powerhouse.

 One Mom’s Story